srimuthurajesh/Tech-Notes/Java/Language/02_java_oops.md

 **Need of oops**: loose control(easy to extend/improve), avoid code repetative, readability
 ### For ex:
-to understand class object. take car as class and tata is brand model
+to understand class object. take shapes as class and box is shape model
-**attributes** are characteristics of car. eg: start, stop, speedup
+**attributes** are characteristics of Box is length, breadth, heigth
-**methods** are abilities functionalities of car. eg: color, seat count
+**methods** are abilities/functionalities of Box. eg: calculateVolume(){l*b*h}

 ## Class
-> template or blueprint for object (contains states & behaviour)
+> template or blueprint for object (defines variable and methods) noun & verbs

 1. Nested class : A.B bObj = Aobj.new B();
 2. Nested static: A.B Bobj = new A.B();